About the Festival

 − Articles and other relevant media coverage of the film (links and texts in Word format)

 After a film has been selected for participation in the Festival, the Festival has the right to:

 − Use the film’s teaser to advertise the film and the festival

-The Festival doesn’t pay copyright owners for the right to show their film at the festival or for use of their film for non-commercial purposes for educational purposes.
-The Festival retains the right to show the winning films one time during the next calendar year and prior to the next Festival (Program “Festival Echo”, according to the agreement with the copyright holder).
+The Festival doesn’t pay copyright owners for the right to show their film at the festival.
+The festival retains the right to show the winning films one time during the next calendar year and prior to the next Festival (Program “Festival Echo”, according to the agreement with the copyright holder).
 The festival registration fee will be covered by the Organizer.
 Participants do not need to pay a registration fee.

 IV.
 FILM COPY DELIVERY

 The Festival prefers to receive film files.
 See all details in the Application form on the festival website in April.
 Other formats to send the film to the Organizing committee can be discussed.